CatalystCode/bot-graph-dialog/README.md

 #### type: "score"

-Get a text from the user and resolve the intent again a single or multiple intent recognition APIs.
+Get a text from the user and resolve the intent against a single or multiple intent recognition (Luis) APIs.

 Properties:

 ```json